 Any changes you make to improve the user experience need testing before the launch of the final product.
 You will also need to perform a linguistic check of the translated content before publishing.
 Website speed and performance is a crucial element for user experience.
 Try optimizing images and videos, without sacrificing quality.

 Now, you need to remember that website localization doesn’t end with the launch.
-Your website will keep on changing and expanding, so finding the right Translation Management System is crucial to keep up the workflow for localizing and publishing new content quickly and effectively.
+Your website will keep on changing and expanding, so finding the right Translation Management System is crucial to maintaining the workflow for localizing and publishing new content quickly and effectively.

-Feel free to reach out to us – we will gladly help you with making your website global!
+Feel free to reach out to us – we will gladly help you in getting your website to go global!